White Mountain Mall: Planning and Opening

+2010s

-The mall flooded on September 27, 2011, due to a water pipe bursting.
+In September 2011, the mall flooded due to a water pipe bursting.
+The mall closed until the pipe burst was fixed.

 In January 2016, JCPenney announced its store will be closing its doors in Spring 2016.
-Both TJ Maxx and Petco now occupy the space that previously housed JCPenney.
+Both TJ Maxx and Petco now occupy the space the former JCPenney.

 In April 2018, it was announced that Herberger's would also be closing, as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.

+2020s

-In June 2021, work started on the former Herberger's space it being converted into a Dunham Sports store.
-It opened in October 2021, being the first in Wyoming.
+In June 2021, work started on the former Herberger's space to be converted into a Dunham’s Sports store.
+It opened in October 2021, being its first location in the state of Wyoming.

+In December 2023, Brookfield Properties sold the mall to Idaho based Alturas Capital Partners.

 In May 2025, the mall’s Joann Fabrics permanently closed due to the company going bankrupt.